dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

 ### Install Authorization

-1. TODO: Create secret for the Authorization sidecar and detail how to use it in step 2 below when deploying the driver+authorization
+1. Create the required Secrets as documented in the [Helm chart procedure](../../../../authorization/deployment/#configuring-a-dell-csi-driver).

 2. Follow the steps to install a Dell CSI Driver.
 If Authorization is supported, the module section in the ContainerStorageModule CR can be updated to enable Authorization.